 However, you may not have the time or desire to stay up-to-date with the best redemptions in the AAdvantage® program.
 Or, you may not want to dig for award availability.
 In either case, the simplicity of earning cash interest may be more appealing.

-Also, to put it diplomatically: American Airlines isn't everyone's favorite airline.
-While you can also use AAdvantage® miles to book 22 partner airlines, most of these partners are international.
+Also, to put it diplomatically, American Airlines isn't everyone's favorite airline.
+While you can also use AAdvantage® miles to book 20 partner airlines, most of these partners are international.
 If you're sticking to domestic flights and don't want to fly American Airlines or Alaska Airlines, earning cash is clearly the better choice.

-American Airlines presence at your home airport may also have a big impact on your strategy.
-If one of American’s domestic competitors offers more nonstop destinations, it could make more sense to earn interest and pay cash for a direct flight rather than accumulate miles that often require a connection.
+American Airlines' presence at your home airport may also significantly impact your strategy.
+If one of American’s domestic competitors offers more nonstop destinations, earning interest and paying cash for a direct flight could make more sense rather than accumulating miles that often require a connection.

 Lastly, it's possible to have more AAdvantage® miles than you can put to use in the short term.
 If you’re already earning lots of miles through business travel (or one of the many other ways to earn AAdvantage® miles), it’s a good idea to consider whether your current balance will cover your needs for the foreseeable future.
 If so, you can put your savings to work earning cash interest that you can spend on other types of travel expenses.